This function calculates the number of unique values for each column in a

 Value

-A data frame with two columns: variable
+A data frame with two columns: variable and n_unique.
+The

 variable column lists the names of the original columns, and the n_unique